DSivaji/RHadoop-Installation/Install/Hadoopinstall.md

 Format HDFS filesystem via the NameNod
 ```
 	cd /usr/local/hadoop/bin
-	./hadoop namenode –format
+	./hadoop namenode -format
 ```
 You should find a message line in output "/hadoop-hduser/dfs/name has been successfully formatted."
 Exit from the terminal and open a new terminal.

 Now you are ready to use hadoop.
-To start hadoop use ```hdstart```.
+Login as hduser and start hadoop ```hdstart```.
 If it is working right then it will ask for anything.

 You could open browser HDFS file and see without an error message